dwisiswant0/leakz-passive-workflow/README.md

 1. Download the workflow file via [releases page](https://github.com/dwisiswant0/leakz-passive-workflow/releases) or: `wget https://github.com/dwisiswant0/leakz/raw/master/dist/Leakz.json`.
 1. In Caido, navigate to **Testing > Workflows**, then **Import** the workflow file.

+— or

+1. Just execute: `bun run workflow:install`.
+1. After that, refresh your Caido instance by right-clicking and selecting **Reload**.

+> [!NOTE]
+> To update, you must first uninstall it using `bun run workflow:uninstall`,
+> and then reinstall it to apply the changes.

 That's it!

 > [!IMPORTANT]